pranav04katiyar/SDE_Interview_Prep/src/Interview_Theory/Development/Spring/Scaler_Mock.md

     - Example:
       ```java
       public class Car {
-          private PowerSocket socket;
+          private PowerOutlet powerOutlet;
           public Car() {
           }
-          public void setPowerSocket(PowerSocket socket) {
+          public void setPowerOutlet(PowerOutlet powerOutlet) {
-              this.socket = socket;
+              this.powerOutlet = powerOutlet;
           }
       }
       ```
       ```java
-      public class Engine {
+      public class PowerOutlet {
-          public void start() {
+          public void On() {
-             System.out.println("Engine started");
+             System.out.println("Power Outlet is switched ON");
           }
       }
       ```
       ```java
       public class Main {
           public static void main(String[] args) {
-              Engine engine = new Engine();
+              PowerOutlet powerOutlet = new PowerOutlet();
               Car car = new Car();
-              car.setEngine(engine);
+              car.setPowerOutlet(powerOutlet);
           }
       }
       ```
-      - > In the above example, the `Car` class is dependent on the `Engine` class.
+      - > In the above example, the `Car` class is dependent on the `PowerOutlet` class.
-        > - Instead of creating an object of the `Engine` class within the `Car` class, we are passing it as a parameter to the setter method of the `Car` class.
+        > - Instead of creating an object of the `PowerOutlet` class within the `Car` class, we are passing it through a setter method `setPowerOutlet`.
-        >   - Instead of making the car compatible with only one kind of engine by hard-coding it, we just make a slot for the engine, define the major requirements for an engine to fit in the car and ask an outside entity to provide the engine.
-        >     - This way, the `Engine` can have any kind of specs, while also following the requirements of the `Car` class.
+        >   - This way, the `PowerOutlet` dependency can be provided to the `Car` object after it has been constructed.
-        >     - This also allows for many different types of engines to be used in the `Car` class as long as they follow the requirements defined.
+        >   - This allows for user of the car to change the power outlet after the car is constructed as per their requirements.
-        > - This way, the `Car` class is loosely-coupled with the `Engine` class and it is easy to test, maintain and modify.
+        > - This way, the `Car` class is loosely-coupled with the `PowerOutlet` class and it is easy to test, maintain and modify.

   3. Field Injection: The dependencies are provided through public fields.
     - > Field Injection is not recommended as it violates the principle of OOPS (encapsulation) and makes the class tightly coupled with the dependency.
     - Example: